Richard Thaler: Behavioral finance and other applications in policy

 Thaler also is the founder of an asset management firm, Fuller & Thaler Asset Management, which believes that investors will capitalize on cognitive biases such as the endowment effect, loss aversion and status quo bias.
-Since 1999, he has been the Principal of the firm, which he co-founded in 1993.
-Russell Fuller, in charge of the firm's daily operations, said Thaler has changed the economics profession in that "[h]e doesn't write papers that are full of math.
+Since 1999, he has been the Principal of the firm, which he co-founded in 1993 with Russell Fuller.
+Fuller said of his co-founder that Thaler has changed the economics profession in that "[h]e doesn't write papers that are full of math.
 He writes papers that are full of common sense."

-Since 1991, Thaler has also served as the co-director of the National Bureau of Economic Research Behavioral Economics Project.
+Thaler co-founded and served with Robert Shiller as the co-director of the National Bureau of Economic Research Behavioral Economics Project from 1991 to 2015.

 Thaler was also involved in the establishment of the Behavioural Insights Team, which was originally part of the British Government's Cabinet Office but is now a limited company.

-Thaler made a cameo appearance as himself in the 2015 movie The Big Short, which was about the credit and housing bubble collapse that led to the 2008 global financial crisis.
+Thaler made a cameo appearance as himself in the 2015 movie The Big Short, which was about the credit and real estate bubble collapse that led to the 2008 financial crisis.
 During one of the film's expository scenes, he helped pop star Selena Gomez explain the 'hot hand fallacy,' in which people believe that whatever is happening now will continue to happen in the future.
 As a consequence of his appearance in the film, Thaler has an Erdős–Bacon number of 5.